How to Upcycle a Pine Chest of Drawers

 Labelling the drawers

-Back to the natural pine
+Back to the Natural Pine

 I initially planned to sand off only the varnish but once I chose my colour, which was light, I decided to sand back to the raw wood.